pratham-saraf/stars/README.md

 ## TypeScript

-- [mehdibha/notionfolio](https://github.com/mehdibha/notionfolio) - Make your own personal website with portfolio , blog, courses and more using notion as a CMS, in minutes with Next.js and Vercel.
+- [mehdibha/notionfolio](https://github.com/mehdibha/notionfolio) - Make your own personal website powered by Notion with Next.js and Vercel in minutes.
+Portfolio, Blog, Courses and more.

 ## License